BrentSimons/CursusCSharp/OOP.md

     }
 }
 ```
+In this example you can see the class Person, it has 2 properties, a name (string) and age (integer).

-#### Constructor
+### Constructor

-The constructor in this example allows us to create new instances of the Person class with specific initial values for the Name and Age properties.
+The constructor allows us to create new instances of the Person class with specific initial, or modified values for class' properties.

 ```csharp
 class Person {